Welcome to Backpack for teachers!

 In addition to sharing your padlet via URL or embed code, we offer integration for several major LMSes, like Canvas and Moodle.
 If your school or district has integrated Padlet into your LMS, you should be able to add padlets as assignments directly from your LMS.
 If your school has not integrated Padlet into your LMS, you can still share your padlets there.
 For more on adding padlets to your LMS, read this article.

-You also control visitor permissions to your padlet.
-You control whether visitors can read, write on, edit, or administer your padlet, which will determine how they're able to engage with the padlet.
+You also control 'Visitor permissions' to your padlet.
+You control whether a visitor is a Reader, Writer, Commenter, Moderator or Administrator on your padlet, which will determine how they're able to engage with the padlet.
+You can also choose to allow No access to the padlet at all!

-Can read is perfect if your padlet is designed to present stagnant information.
-If you set visitor permissions to can read, users will be able to see everything on the padlet but can’t change the material.
+- Reader is perfect if your padlet is designed to present stagnant information.
+If you set 'Visitor permissions' to Reader, users will be able to see everything on the padlet but can’t change the material.

-Can write is ideal for padlets that you want your students to collaborate on and contribute to.
+- Writer is ideal for padlets that you want your students to collaborate on and contribute to with their own posts.

 Organizational tools